maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ---
 layout: post
-title:  "Distributed Systems"
+title:  "Designing for Resilience in Distributed Systems"
-tags: distributed-systems
+tags: distributed-systems resilience design architecture
 ---

 A system is distributed if there are multiple components spread over multiple hosts.
 This might be to connect more users or to be resilient and maintain availability through failure.